janpieterk/dsg/README.md

 the Pascal code with the PHP code, surfaced and were fixed.
 (The output of the Pascal code is used as the gold standard for how the program should behave.)

-The PHP CLI and web interfaces both use the classes Chord.class.php and DSG.class.php and the procedural code in set_emulation.inc.php, all located in [web/includes](./web/includes).
+The PHP CLI and web interfaces both use the classes `Chord.class.php` and `DSG.class.php` and the procedural code in `set_emulation.inc.php`, all located in [web/includes](./web/includes).

 The PHP CLI program should work wherever you put the dsg directory: